rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 *(This error may change in the future to include more information.)*
 ```
-error: failed to resolve patches for `https://github.com/rust-lang/rustfmt`
+error: failed to resolve patches for `https://github.com/rust-lang/rls`

 Caused by:
-  patch for `rustfmt-nightly` in `https://github.com/rust-lang/rustfmt` did not resolve to any crates
+  patch for `rls` in `https://github.com/rust-lang/rls` did not resolve to any crates
 failed to run: ~/rust/build/x86_64-unknown-linux-gnu/stage0/bin/cargo build --manifest-path ~/rust/src/bootstrap/Cargo.toml
 ```